-Though its already been a few months since the holidays, you may find that by springtime your finances are still reeling from the expense.
+Though it's already been a few months since the holidays, you may find that by springtime your finances are still reeling from the expense.
 This is really pretty typical, especially if you hosted the holidays or traveled.
 That's why spring cleaning is important not just for your house, but also for your finances.

 Here are 5 ways to get your finances in order to face the rest of the year.

 We'll start off with something that will fit right in with the rest of your spring cleaning: shredding and throwing away old paperwork and documents.
-Whether it's receipts, bills or bank statements, they all inevitably stack up and become nothing more than unnecessary clutter.
+Whether it's receipts, bills, or bank statements, they all inevitably stack up and become nothing more than unnecessary clutter.
 And the truth is, nearly all records you might need are available online in one form or another.
 Ready, set, shred!

-The next logical step after getting rid of your old paperwork is to put a system in place so it will never become a again.
+The next logical step after getting rid of your old paperwork is to put a system in place so it will never become a thing again.
 The best way to do this is to go paperless.
 Many banks offer a paperless option where you'll receive all your statements online.
 The truth is nowadays there's really no reason to keep physical copies when there are digital ones available at the touch of a button.

 One important aspect of making sure your financial situation is solid is to check your credit score.
 Your credit score determines everything from interest rates to whether you can qualify for a mortgage, and it's important that you know where your score stands so you can plan ahead.
-You don't want to be blindsided by a high interest rate or get turned down for a mortgage because of some minor blemishes on your credit record that went unnoticed.
+You don't want to be blindsided by a high-interest rate or get turned down for a mortgage because of some minor blemishes on your credit record that went unnoticed.

 Once you've cleaned out your paperwork and checked your credit, the next step is to take a look at your spending and create a budget for the future.
 Access your bank account and create a graph or spreadsheet that shows your income and spending over the last year.
 This offers you an excellent overview of how you handled money the previous year.
 Look for spending patterns, areas where you can cut back and expenses you can eliminate entirely.